Guide to job hunting for international students

 How will the pandemic affect your job hunt?

-The coronavirus pandemic, and the resulting consequences on the economy, will likely have an impact on your job hunt in 2021.
-Many employers will, in accordance with government advice, be running their application processes, graduate schemes and internships (partly or fully) remotely – this means that you could apply for a job, carry out interviews and start working from home, without the need for relocating or commuting.
+The coronavirus pandemic, and the resulting consequences on the economy, will likely have an impact on your job hunt into 2022 and beyond.
+Many employers will continue to run their application processes, and possibly their graduate schemes and internships, partly or fully remotely – this means that you could apply for a job, carry out interviews and start working from home, without the need for relocating or commuting.

 However, the negative economic results of the pandemic might mean that your job hunt will be more challenging than it would have been previously.
-Data released by the Office for National Statistics in July 2021 found that there was an increase in employment rate and reduction in unemployment rate for young people (aged 16 to 24) between March and May 2021, which is positive.
-Nonetheless, since the pandemic began, there has been a greater increase in unemployment and decrease in employment for young people than for those aged 25 and over.
-While these young people will not all be university graduates and they will be applying for all sorts of different jobs, it’s highly likely that there will be more competition this year for graduate jobs and schemes.
+Data released by the Office for National Statistics in July 2021 found that there was an increase in the employment rate and a reduction in the unemployment rate for young people (aged 16 to 24) between March and May 2021, which is positive.
+Nonetheless, since the pandemic began, there has been a greater increase in unemployment and decrease in employment for young people than for those aged 25 and over (though these young people will not all be university graduates and they will be applying for all sorts of different jobs).

-In order to get ahead of this increased competition, it’s even more important to focus on getting good academic results and to seek out opportunities to build up your skills.
+So, give yourself the best chance of standing out: focus on getting good academic results and to seek out opportunities to build up your skills.
 The skills that you’ve developed from your degree and as an international student, such as language skills, teamworking and adaptability, will certainly come in handy, but won’t be enough on their own to get you a job.
 Find out more about skills and competencies, and how you can develop them below.

 How to present your skills in applications and interviews